Young Musicians Bursary

 10) Applicants may be required to attend an interview with parental/teacher support and perform for the Trustees if required.

-11) Successful Applicants must be prepared to perform at a minimum of three Choir concerts, including the annual concert, normally held at the Swan Theatre High Wycombe in early May each year, if requested.
+11) Successful Applicants must be prepared to perform at a minimum of two Choir concerts, including the annual concert, normally held at the Swan Theatre High Wycombe in June each year, if requested.

 12) If an applicant is a close family member of a Trustee that Trustee must declare an interest and take no further part in the selection process.